Skip to content

 1 / 1

-100% of the company's supply is traceable to the mill level.
-An additional point has been awarded as all of the company's refineries and crushing facilities have RSPO SCC under IP.
+As of July 2025, 100% of the company's supply is traceable to the mill level.
+An additional point has been awarded as many of the company's refineries and crushing facilities have RSPO SCC under IP.

 • Y